What is the Open Music Initiative?

 Who is involved in the initiative?

-Over 60 leading media companies, technology startups and music industry trade groups have joined the initiative, from practically every facet of the music industry.
-These include Universal Music Group, Sony Music Entertainment, Warner Music Group, BMG, Spotify, YouTube, SoundCloud, Pandora, Netflix, SiriusXM, Downtown Music Publishing, SACEM, Harry Fox Agency, Rumblefish, Featured Artists Coaltion, Music Managers Forum, Future of Music Coalition and over 30 music and royalty collection startups.
-The full list is available online at http://www.open-music.org.
+Over 190 leading media companies, technology startups and music industry trade groups have joined the initiative, from practically every facet of the music industry.
+These include Universal Music Group, Sony Music Entertainment, Warner Music Group, BMG, Spotify, YouTube, SoundCloud, Pandora, Netflix, SiriusXM, Downtown Music Publishing, SACEM, Harry Fox Agency, Rumblefish, Featured Artists Coaltion, Music Managers Forum, Future of Music Coalition and over 50 music and royalty collection startups.
+The full list is available online on the Members page.

 What are these companies committing to?